soilwise-he/soil-observation-data-encodings/RO-CRATE/README.md

 the ro-crate can be deposited in Zenodo or in dedicated ro-crate hubs

-The ISA/ARC profile adds labprocesses from the life sciences, using bioschemas.org
+The ISA/ARC profile adds labprocesses from the life sciences, using bioschemas.org.
+Basic principles such as data-referencing are explained in [this webpage](https://arc-rdm.org/details/documentation-principle/)

 A nice visualisation of labprocess is available at <https://bioschemas.org/useCases/LabProcess>